ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 category: features
 ---

-The {@link module:markdown-gfm/gfmdataprocessor~GFMDataProcessor} class implements a {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor} which changes CKEditor's output from HTML to Markdown.
+The {@link module:markdown-gfm/gfmdataprocessor~GFMDataProcessor} class implements a {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor} which changes CKEditor output from HTML to Markdown.
 This means that you can {@link module:core/editor/editor~StandardEditor#setData set} or {@link module:core/editor/editor~StandardEditor#getData get} data from the editor in the Markdown format:

 ```js
 editor.getData(); // -> 'This is [CKEditor 5](https://ckeditor5.github.io).'